Islamic mythology: Adam in the Garden

 Islamic traditions often use figures similar to the Biblical narrative.
 Adam's wife is commonly named Hawa, and the serpent reappears together with a peacock as two animals, which supported Iblis to slip into Adam's abode.
 Many denied, that the Garden in which Adam dwelled with his wife, was identical with the Paradise in afterlife.
 They rather lived in paradisical conditions before their fall, while after their fall, they need to work to survive.
 Unlike Christian mythology, in Islamic thought, they did not simply walk out of paradise, but fell out of it.
 Hawa was punished with childbirth and menstruation, while Adam became bald and the serpent lost its legs.

 Regarding the creation of Muhammad, Islam developed the belief in the pre-existence of Muhammad.
 This posits that God created the spiritual nature of Muhammad before God created the universe or Adam.
 Following this belief, Muhammad was the first prophet created, but the last one sent to mankind.
 When Adam walked in heaven, he once read the Shahada inscripted in the Throne of God, a belief attested by Al-Bayhaqi, who attributes it to Umar.
 In a Shia version, the inscription also mentions Ali.

-Spiritual creatures

-In the Quran, fire (nar) makes up the basic substance for spiritual entities, in contrast to humans created from clay (tin).
-Islamic traditions state more precisely, how different spiritual creatures were created.
-Islamic mythology commonly acknowledges three different types of spiritual entities: